Ayehu/custom-activities/Box/BoxAddUserToGroup/README.md

-## BoxAddUserToGroup - Add an user to a group from a Box account.
+## BoxAddUserToGroup - Add a user to a group from a Box account.

 Remark - To be able to access remotely your Box account, follow this [tutorial](https://developer.box.com/docs/setting-up-a-jwt-app) to setup.